cmoulliard/spring-boot-jpa-rest/Readme.md

     DELETE /api/notes/{noteId}

-You can test them using postman or any other rest client.
+You can test them using postman or any other rest client such as `curl`.

 ```bash
 curl -k http://localhost:8080/api/notes